PokerStars: History

 As of April 2016, they have reached an agreement with Netent to add desktop and mobile gambling games to its poker lobby in New Jersey and other locations.

-In February 2017, Microgaming announced a partnership with PokerStars, owned by parent company for the integration of its Quickfire platform.
+In February 2017, Microgaming announced a partnership with PokerStars, owned by its parent company, for the integration of its Quickfire platform.

 In July 2017, PokerStars agreed to a deal with bankruptcy administrators to acquire some of rival PKR.com's assets without reviving the brand, while refunding the full account balances of the entire PKR player base.

 In December 2017, PokerStars unveiled a brand new player tournament called the PokerStars Players No Limit Hold'em Championship, which is to be held in January 2019.
-The tournament is expected to become one of the biggest events in the annual poker calendar with a $25,000 buy in and a $1 million bonus for the eventual winner.
+The tournament is expected to become one of the biggest events in the annual poker calendar, with a $25,000 buy in and a $1 million bonus for the eventual winner.

 In March 2018, The Stars Group reached an agreement with gaming company Sugal & Damani to support the launch of its PokerStars brand in India.

 In September 2018, PokerStars launched PokerStars VR, a fully immersive virtual reality poker experience.
 The platform was developed in collaboration with virtual reality software developer Lucky VR and was unveiled at EGX 2018.

-In October 2019, The Stars Group, owner of PokerStars, agreed to be acquired by Flutter Entertainment, in a $6 billion all-share merger.
+In October 2019, The Stars Group, owner of PokerStars, agreed to be acquired by Flutter Entertainment in a $6 billion all-share merger.
 On May 5, 2020, PokerStars became part of Flutter Entertainment.

 In 2021, PokerStars entered into a partnership with Red Bull Racing, sponsoring their Formula One team, with the brand to appear on Red Bull's new cars for the next few seasons, as well as on the suits of Max Verstappen and Sergio Pérez.

 In January 2022, PokerStars announced an extended multi-year partnership deal with Red Bull Racing.
 The deal included PokerStars' branding on the RB18 and race suits.
-The company stated they aim to provide fans "new and unique ways" to watch the sport in addition to increase technological advancements.
+The company stated they aim to provide fans "new and unique ways" to watch the sport, in addition to increasing technological advancements.

-In April 2022, PokerStars launched their peer-to-peer betting exchange which allowed customers to enter their own odds and bet against other customers.
+In April 2022, PokerStars launched its peer-to-peer betting exchange, which allowed customers to enter their own odds and bet against other customers.

 In December 2022, PokerStars announced that Michigan and New Jersey players would be unable to access their servers on December 12 and December 13 for a "major upgrade of the site".
 This upgrade is to allow Michigan and New Jersey poker players to play together, as both states are participants in the Multi-State Internet Gaming Agreement (MSIGA).
 PokerStars stated, "The upgrade is a necessary milestone to bring more games, bigger prize pools and guarantees in poker tournaments so New Jersey and Michigan poker players can compete against one another in the near future."